-I approached my data analysis first through coding, drawing largely on Saldaña (2015), although he is not a narrative researcher.
-I was more familiar with this method based on previous publications and the approach made sense for how I wanted to put together a narrative of the findings.
+I approached my data analysis first through coding, drawing largely on Saldaña (2015), a notable scholar in Qualitative Research and English Education.
+I was more familiar with this method based on previous research and the approach made sense for how I wanted to put together a narrative of the findings.
 Also, Daiute (2014) looked for similarities for coding, guided by questions, analytic memos, and several rounds of coding, which is what I did.
 Some narrative researchers created their own type of coding, which I aimed to do as well (Delve & Limpaecher, 2020).
+Next, I will explain to what extent I justified this and how I drew from Daiute, Delve and Limpaecher, Saldaña, to guide my analytic process.

-I then began collecting and analyzing data based on transcriptions of semistructured interviews, which I first corrected for accuracy, then I read through the transcripts again, making comments on the text using process coding.
+First, I collected and analyzed data based on transcriptions of my semi structured interviews, which I used Descript software to complete.
+I read through these initially, correcting for accuracy, then I read through these transcripts again, making comments on the text using process coding.

 Next, I read through these codes and looked for observations that seemed significant or were repeated.
-From this, I listed initial codes in my codebook, which I kept using Excel, and then I identified these codes to be that teachers seemed to be commenting on complexity, leading to questioning teacher practice, addressing food culture, recognizing food as part of culture and literacy, identifying food as lens to understand culture, questioning student motivations, seeking collaboration to address issues, noting a problem, and addressing mainly school lunch.
-Then I read through the data again and pulled out significant snippets, which I listed as raw data in the codebook.
-I read through the transcripts again using Saldaña's (2015)
+From this, I listed initial codes in my codebook, which I kept in an Excel spreadsheet.
+I identified these codes to be that teachers seemed to be:

+- commenting on complexity, leading to questioning teacher practice - addressing food culture - recognizing food as part of culture and literacy

+- identifying food as lens to understand culture - questioning student motivations - seeking collaboration to address issues - noting a problem, and addressing it, mainly school lunch

-questions to guide my analytic process, which included what struck, surprised, intrigued, or disturbed me.
+Then I read through the data again and pulled out significant narrative snippets, which I listed as raw data in the codebook.
+I read through the transcripts again using Saldaña's (2015) questions to guide my analytic process, which included what struck, surprised, intrigued, or disturbed me.
+This process looked like the following in Table 1 from my codebook, first, I listed my raw data as narrative snippets from each participant.